Guidelines to Park Rules and Regulations

 Visitors must be 18 years or older to reserve a campsite, and there must be at least one adult 18 years or older present at the campsite throughout the duration of the stay.

-There is a maximum limit of six people, two tents, and two vehicles per family campsite.
-All camping equipment and vehicles (if applicable) must be on the campsite and not spread out in the woods.
+Generally, there is a maximum limit of six people, two tents, and two vehicles per family campsite.
+All camping equipment and vehicles (if applicable) should be on the campsite and not spread out in the woods.
 Group campsites vary depending on the size of the campsite, but typically hold 5 to 25 individuals.

 See the general Camping page for more information about camping and cabins.